Local Exchangeability: Introduction

 The random probability measures $(G_t)_{t\in \mcT}$ can have an arbitrary dependence on one another; partially exchangeable sequences encompass those that are exchangeable (where the covariate does not matter), decoupled (where subsequences for each different covariate value are mutually independent), and the full range of models in between.
 In particular, partial exchangeability does not enforce the desideratum that observations with nearby covariates should have a similar law, and is too weak to be useful for restricting the class of underlying mixing measures for the data.

 In this work, we introduce a new notion of \emph{local exchangeability}---lying between partial and exact exchangeability---in which swapping data associated with nearby covariates causes a bounded change in total variation distance.
-We begin by studying probabilistic properties of locally exchangeable processes in \cref{sec:localexch}.
+We begin by studying probabilistic properties of locally exchangeable processes in \cref{sec:defn,sec:definetti}.
 The main result from this section is in the spirit of de Finetti's theorem: we prove that locally exchangeable processes correspond to independent observations from a unique underlying smooth measure-valued stochastic process.
 To the best of our knowledge, this representation theorem is the first to arise from an approximate probabilistic symmetry.
-Further, the existence of such an underlying process not only shows that de Finetti's theorem is robust to perturbations away from exact exchangeability, justifying the Bayesian analysis of real data, but also imposes a useful constraint on the space of models one should consider when dealing with locally exchangeable data.

-Next in \cref{sec:localempiricalmeasures,sec:localrandomization,sec:estimatingf}, we use this and other results from \cref{sec:localexch} to develop novel statistical procedures for locally exchangeable data.
-In particular, we provide (1) a method for estimating the underlying measure process via \emph{local empirical measures}, (2) a method for performing exact \emph{local randomization tests}, and (3) a method for estimating the degree of locality of exchangeability.
-All of these procedures rely on the intuition that locally exchangeable observations from nearby covariates are nearly as good as exchangeable observations for the purposes of estimation and testing.
+Further, the existence of such an underlying process not only shows that de Finetti's theorem is robust to perturbations away from exact exchangeability, justifying the Bayesian analysis of real data, but also imposes a useful constraint on the space of models one should consider when dealing with data that one suspects follows a locally exchangeable random process.
+Next in \cref{sec:localempiricalmeasures}, we use this result to show that the \emph{local empirical measure} of a finite collection of observations can be used to provide an approximation of the underlying measure-valued process, Bayesian predictive posterior distributions, and the premetric that governs local exchangeability.
+These results rely heavily on the intuition that locally exchangeable observations from nearby covariates behave essentially like exchangeable observations.
+Finally, in \cref{sec:examples}, we provide example applications in two statistical models exhibiting local exchangeability---Gaussian processes \citep{Rasmussen06} and dependent Dirichlet processes \citep{MacEachern99,MacEachern00}---as well as grouped permutation tests in the presence of covariates.

-Finally, in \cref{sec:examples}, we provide numerous examples of statistical models whose data are locally exchangeable but not exchangeable, including Gaussian process regression \citep{Rasmussen06}, dependent Dirichlet process mixture models \citep{MacEachern99,MacEachern00}, kernel beta process latent feature models \citep{Ren11}, and dynamic topic models \citep{Blei06,Wang08}.
 The paper concludes with a discussion of directions for future work.
-Proofs of all results are provided in \cref{sec:proofs}, with supporting technical lemmata in \cref{sec:techlemmas}.
+Proofs of all results are provided in the appendix.